-- recognise that a range of technology is used in places such as homes and schools - B select and use technology for particular purposes - know how to operate simple equipment - show an interest in technological toys with knobs or pulleys, or real objects - show skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images NURSERY KEY LEARNING COMPUTER SCIENCE Explore action and response with electronic toys and through games that develop instructional language e.g. Simon Says Explore programming using BeeBots Move graphics on screens within a game context (2Simple, Busy Things) ONLINE SAFETY Understand that the internet can be accessed by people around the world and that it can be used to communicate and find things out Consider safe boundaries for using digital equipment and the internet - how much time should we spend and which trusted adults help us DIGITAL LITERACY Take ownership of work by typing their name on an iPad Take photographs and talk them through with others; tell stories using pictures RECEPTION KEY LEARNING COMPUTER SCIENCE Start to use the language of control - turn, left, right, forwards, backwards, stop, go and wait Make choices using remote control devices, cameras and iPads Programme BeeBots with increasing independence Use iPads to record learning, independently ONLINE SAFETY Learn more about communicating online, knowing how and why, and understanding that we can say no online just as we do in real life Understand that people can be unkind online, as in real life, and that we should always speak to a trusted adult about this Begin to search for information online with adult support Know that some information is personal (name, age, address, school) and know who we should and shouldn't share this with DIGITAL LITERACY Understand the parts of computers and networks, exploring the keyboard, mouse and home screen.
-Type a key word into a search engine
+- recognise that a range of technology is used in places such as homes and schools - select and use technology for particular purposes - know how to operate simple equipment - show an interest in technological toys with knobs or pulleys, or real objects - show skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images 13 NURSERY KEY LEARNING COMPUTER SCIENCE Explore action and response with electronic toys and through games that develop instructional language e.g. Simon Says Explore programming using BeeBots Move graphics on screens within a game context (2Simple, Busy Things) ONLINE SAFETY Understand that the internet can be accessed by people around the world and that it can be used to communicate and find things out Consider safe boundaries for using digital equipment and the internet - how much time should we spend and which trusted adults help us DIGITAL LITERACY Take ownership of work by typing their name on an iPad Take photographs and talk them through with others; tell stories using pictures RECEPTION KEY LEARNING COMPUTER SCIENCE Start to use the language of control - turn, left, right, forwards, backwards, stop, go and wait Make choices using remote control devices, cameras and iPads Programme BeeBots with increasing independence Use iPads to record learning, independently ONLINE SAFFTY Learn more about communicating online, knowing how and why, and understanding that we can say no online just as we do in real life Understand that people can be unkind online, as in real life, and that we should always speak to a trusted adult about this Begin to search for information online with adult support Know that some information is personal (name, age, address, school) and know who we should and shouldn't share this with DIGITAL LITERACY Understand the parts of computers and networks, exploring the keyboard, mouse and home screen Type a key word into a search engine understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following precise and unambiguous instructions create and debug simple programs use logical reasoning to predict the behaviour of simple programs use technology purposefully to create, organise, store, manipulate and retrieve digital content recognise common uses of information technology beyond school use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologiesmovements or new images screet know that information can be retrieved from computers.

-NC CONTENT - PUPILS IN KSI SHOULD BE TAUGHT TO ...
+COMPUTING AT ELEANOR PAINER KEY STAGE 1 NC CONTENT - PUPILS IN KSI SHOULD BE TAUGHT TO . . .